giorgk/Mantis/README.md

  At some point the crops codes will be identical for all loading scenarios.

+ * __PixelRadius__ [optional] This is an integer with default value equal to 0.
+Zero means that the loading function is taken directly from the pixel that intesects with the exit point of the streamline.
+Setting that to 1, the simulation will also use the average loading including the 8 surrounding pixels.
+Every increment of this value adds a layer of pixels.
+The simulation runc time increases exponentially with this number.
+Each pixel is 0.25 ha.
+Setting this to 1 will use the loading from an area of 2.25 ha, while for 2 the contributing area becomes 6.25 ha

 * __minRch__ [optional] The default value is 0.000027 which corresponds to 10 mm/year. </br>
 This has effect on GNLM loading only.
 During the conversion from kg/ha to mg/l if the recharge is less than this value the concentration is set to zero